Lifann/TokenizedAttention/rfcs/tokenized_attention_for_long_context.md

   * `D`: `embedding dimension`
   The self-attention procedure can be described as follows:
   1. `tokens`: `(B, L)` is batched sequence. `lengths`: `(B,)` denotes lengths of sequence in each sample.
-     And there are `N` ranks and every rank hold one GPU.
+     And there are `N` ranks and every rank holds one GPU.
-  2. Every rank read a mini-batch of `tokens`: `(B, L)`, and its `lengths`.
+  2. Every rank reads a mini-batch of `tokens`: `(B, L)`, and its `lengths`.
   3. Every rank routes the `tokens` to dim-1, while recoding position of every token.
-The `rankwise-sizes`: `(N, B)` is recorded to deontes the number of tokens which will be send to rank-i, and was generated from batch-j, where `(i, j)` is one of the element in `rankwise-sizes`.
+The `rankwise-sizes`: `(N, B)` is recorded to denote the number of tokens which will be sent to rank-i, and was generated from batch-j, where `(i, j)` is one of the elements in `rankwise-sizes`.
 Position is an integer to mark where the token is.
-	 `pos = (rank * B + b) * L + pos-in-L`, where b is the sample id in mini batch of local rank, and pos-in-L is the position in sample of the token.
+	 `pos = (rank * B + b) * L + pos-in-L`, where b is the sample id in mini-batch of local rank, and pos-in-L is the position in sample of the token.
   4. Alltoall the `rankwise-tokens`, and its `positions`.
 Alltoall the `rankwise-sizes`.
   5. Lookup the embedding parameter and get activated embeddings in MP-style, where keeping the distributed